How Much Will a $700,000 Mortgage Cost per Month?

 Earnest money Also known as a deposit, this is the money you put down to show the seller you’re serious about buying their place.

 Down payment The amount you pay as a down payment will depend on the type of home loan.
 A conventional loan without private mortgage insurance (PMI) may call for a 20% down payment.
 On the other hand, you might get a conventional loan with mortgage insurance with a 3% down payment.
-A down payment for a Federal Housing Administration loan is typically around 3.5%, and Veterans Affairs loans or U.S. Department of Agriculture loans have no down payment required.
+A down payment for a Federal Housing Administration loan is typically around 3.5%, and Veterans Affairs loans or U.S. Department of Agriculture loans require no down payment.

 The more you can afford as a down payment, the less interest you will pay because the lender considers you less risky as a borrower.